 Although Disney decided not to use George Lucas's story outlines for Episodes VII, VIII, and IX after the purchase of his company, a couple of Lucas's ideas surfaced in this film, including Luke Skywalker living as a recluse and training a female Jedi (in Lucas's outline her name was Kira).

-After the breakthrough CGI that was displayed in Rogue One (2016) for recreating long gone actors, the filmmakers of this film saw fit to issue statements ahead of release, shutting down any speculations (or worries) on the possibility of such a technology being used for the late Carrie Fisher.
+After the breakthrough CGI that was displayed in Rogue One: A Star Wars Story (2016) for recreating long gone actors, the filmmakers of this film saw fit to issue statements ahead of release, shutting down any speculations (or worries) on the possibility of such a technology being used for the late Carrie Fisher.
 In short, all her scenes (barring the stunts) are categorically hers, including the dialogue.

 Kelly Marie Tran did not tell anyone she was doing the movie and lied that she was doing an indie film in Canada.
 At one point, she got some maple syrup to bring back to her parents so they would believe she was actually in Canada.